icapeli/icapeli-phase_1_project/phase_1_project.md

 # Final Project : Evlauating the Movie Business for Microsoft's next big move!
 The goal of this project is to analyze data from imdb to assist Microsoft, or any new player, in taking on the film industry.
 I use the **'tn.movie_budgets.csv.gz'** and **im.db** to analyze the budget and movie details for each film.
-Then, I will provide conclusions for the client to use in the future.
+Then, I will provide recommendations for the client to use in the future.

 ## Opening the file
 The 1st thing to do is to open the file.
 Below, I will import the relevant libraries and created a Pandas Dataframe called **df_1**.